pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 Sure!
 You are welcome to report any issues or add feature suggestions on the [GitHub repository](https://github.com/pedro-mendonca/GP-Convert-PT-AO90).

 == Changelog ==

+= 1.1.0 =
+*   Update the actual [Convert-PT-AO90](https://github.com/pedro-mendonca/Convert-PT-AO90) tool to v1.3.
+*   Rebuild replace pairs with half the size.
+*   Improve performance by using only lowercase replace pairs.
+*   Fix matching words starting with an accented vowel.
+*   Remove wrong replace pairs about cardinal points (lowercased since 1945).
+*   Add some more replace pairs.
+*   Update dependencies.
+*   Tested up to WP 6.0.

 = 1.0.0 =
 *   Initial release.